sictweb/bti425-2020/graded-work/assign3.md

 Above, it was suggested that only one of the "blog" components is needed.
 When you do this, you must edit the "blog" nav menu choices to match what you did.

+In the downloaded content, the upper-left icon/image of the nav menu is a link to the home page (index.html).
+The icon/image is useless to us.
+You can replace that with your name as text.
+(And, as just described, change the link target to a component.)

 <br>

 #### General suggestions for all pasted content